Love without Love

 then fly off again.”

-This quote beautifully captures the desire for a love that is both intimate and free, allowing for individual space and independence within the connection.
+This quote encapsulates the speaker’s yearning for a love that is both intimate and free, allowing for individual space and independence within the connection.
+It speaks to a mature understanding of love, where presence is cherished but absence is also respected, much like a bird that visits but is not caged.